djipco/webmidi/website/api/classes/Input.md

 `Input`.
 This allows you to react to a channel-specific event no matter which channel it actually comes in on.

-If you want to listen to a channel-specific event, you are usually better off adding your listener to an [`InputChannel`](InputChannel) object.
-An array of all 16 [`InputChannel`](InputChannel) objects for that input is available in the [`channels`](#channels) property.
+Usually, if you want to listen to a channel-specific event, you are better off adding your listener to an [`InputChannel`](InputChannel) object.
+An array of all 16 [`InputChannel`](InputChannel) objects for the input is available in the [`channels`](#channels) property.

 Channel-specific events are tied to a